Guardian Angel Church

 The other church youth organisation in Innsbruck was Z6.
 The city's youth chaplain, Chaplain Meinrad Schumacher, took care of the youth organisation as part of the Action 4-5-6 to all young people who are in the MK or the Catholic Student Union had no place.
 Working-class children and apprentices met in various youth centres such as Pradl or Reichenau before the new centre, also built by the members themselves, was opened at Zollerstraße 6 in 1971.
 Josef Windischer took over the management of the centre.
 The Z6 already had more to do with what Dennis Hopper and Peter Fonda were doing on the big screen on their motorbikes in Easy Rider was shown.
 Things were rougher here than in the MK.
 Rock gangs like the Santanas, petty criminals and drug addicts also spent their free time in Z6.
 While Schumacher reeled off his programme upstairs with the "good" youngsters, Windischer and the Outsiders the basement to help the lost sheep as much as possible.

 Nevertheless, the youth centres went too far for Bishop Rusch.
-The critical articles in the MK newspaper We discuss found less and less favour.
+The critical articles in the MK newspaper We discuss, which reached a circulation of over 2,000 copies, found less and less favour.
+Solidarity with Vietnam was one thing, but criticism of marksmen and the army could not be tolerated.
 After years of disputes between the bishop and the youth centre, it came to a showdown in 1973.
 When Father Kripp published his book Farewell to tomorrow in which he reported on his pedagogical concept and the work in the MK, there were non-public proceedings within the diocese and the Jesuit order against the director of the youth centre.
 Despite massive protests from parents and members, Kripp was removed.
-Neither the intervention within the church by the eminent theologian Karl Rahner, nor a petition launched by the artist Paul Flora, nor regional and national outrage in the press could save the overly liberal priest from the wrath of Rusch, who even secured the papal blessing from Rome for his removal from office.
-In July 1974, the Z6 was also temporarily closed.
-Rusch had the keys to the youth centre exchanged without further ado, a method he also used at the Catholic Student Union when it got too close to a left-wing action group.
-The Tiroler Tageszeitung noted this in a small article on 1 August 1974:
+Neither the intervention within the church by the eminent theologian Karl Rahner, nor a petition initiated by the artist Paul Flora, nor regional and national outrage in the press could save the overly liberal Father from the wrath of Rusch, who even secured the papal blessing from Rome for his removal from office.

 "In recent weeks, there had been profound disputes between the educators and the bishop over fundamental issues.
 According to the bishop, the views expressed in "Z 6" were "no longer in line with church teaching".
 For example, the leadership of the centre granted young people absolute freedom of conscience without simultaneously recognising objective norms and also permitted sexual relations before marriage."